alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 HTTP/3 was born from a new transport protocol, QUIC, created by Google in 2012.
 QUIC is a modified version of UDP and compared to TCP, it proposes:

-* fewer packet roundtrips to estabilish connection and TLS authentication;
+* fewer packet roundtrips to establish connection and TLS authentication;
 * more resilient connections regarding packet losses;
 * to solve the head-of-line blocking that exists in TCP and TLS.